Miss Universe 2005

-Miss Universe 2005 was the 54th Miss Universe pageant, held at the Impact Arena in Nonthaburi Province, Bangkok Metropolitan Region, Thailand on May 31, 2005.
+Miss Universe 2005 was the 54th Miss Universe pageant, held at the Impact Arena in Nonthaburi Province, Bangkok Metropolitan Region, Thailand, on 31 May 2005.

 At the end of the event, Jennifer Hawkins of Australia crowned Natalie Glebova of Canada as Miss Universe 2005.
-It is Canada's first victory in 23 years, and the second victory in the pageant's history.
+It is Canada's first victory in twenty-three years, and the second victory in the pageant's history.

-Contestants from 81 countries and territories competed in this year's pageant.
+Contestants from eighty-one countries and territories competed in this year's pageant.
 The competition was hosted by Billy Bush and Nancy O'Dell.

 Background

 Location and date

-Thailand publicized its bid to host the pageant on July 10, 2004, during a visit by Miss Universe 2004 Jennifer Hawkins to the country.
+Thailand publicized its bid to host the pageant on 10 July 2004, during a visit by Miss Universe 2004 Jennifer Hawkins to the country.
 At the time, Chile, China, and Greece were also being considered to host the event.
 One month later, it was announced that Bangkok had been informally selected to host the competition, at a cost of US$6.5 million.
 The cost was to be funded by the Thai government in an attempt to boost tourism.
 In October, the proposal faced difficulties when the Thai government were slow to provide the promised funds, which discouraged prospective sponsors, leading Prime Minister Thaksin Shinawatra to become personally involved to make sure that plans were not derailed.
 The organization awarded official hosting rights to the Matching Entertainment company in December 2004, after an unsuccessful attempt by a different company, Showcase Thailand 2005.

 In February 2005, after the Thai government confirmed plans to back the pageant, the Deputy Prime Minister refuted claims that the event would be held in Khao Lak, a resort town devastated by the 2004 Indian Ocean tsunami, but confirmed that Southern Thailand would host events prior to the final competition.